clux/kubecon2020/source/slides.md

 ```

 notes:
-- right. all of this is generated.
+- all of this is generated.
 - because people recognised that you **have** to enforce some of these assumptions for them to stick.
 - now, this isn't generics, but it's consistency. for each, kind, the specific structs are specialized via external code generation - but the gen. source is present in repo regardless